-Home equity loans are another means of credit card debt consolidation.
+Home equity loans are another way to consolidate credit card debt.
 Although getting a significantly lower interest rate compared with other types of loans is possible through this option, it could be a risky proposition.

 If you fail to pay back this type of loan, your lender has the right to take away your home.